Mycobacterium smegmatis: DNA repair

 Mycobacterium smegmatis relies on DNA repair pathways to resist DNA damage.
 Double-strand breaks are especially threatening to bacterial viability.
 M. smegmatis has three options for repairing double-strand breaks; homologous recombination (HR), non-homologous end joining (NHEJ), and single-strand annealing (SSA).
 The HR pathway of M. smegmatis is the major determinant of resistance to ionizing radiation and oxidative DNA damage.
 This pathway involves exchange of information between a damaged chromosome and another homologous chromosome in the same cell.
 It depends on the RecA protein that catalyzes strand exchange and the ADN protein that acts as a presynaptic nuclease.
 HR is an accurate repair process and is the preferred pathway during logarithmic growth.

 The NHEJ pathway for repairing double-strand breaks involves the rejoining of the broken ends.
 It does not depend on a second homologous chromosome.
 This pathway requires the Ku protein and a specialized poly-functional ATP-dependent DNA ligase (ligase D).
 NHEJ is efficient but inaccurate.
 Sealing of blunt DNA ends within a functional gene sequence occurs with a mutation frequency of about 50%.
 NHEJ is the preferred pathway during stationary phase, and it protects M. smegmatis against the harmful effects of desiccation.

 SSA is employed as a repair pathway when a double-strand break arises between direct repeat sequences in DNA.
 SSA involves single-strand resection, annealing of the repeats, flap removal, gap filling and ligation.
 In M. smegmatis the SSA pathway depends on the RecBCD helicase-nuclease.

+Antibiotic resistance

+While mycobacterial resistance is often attributed to random mutations during rapid division, recent studies using M. smegmatis as a model demonstrate that exposure to first- and second-line antitubercular drugs—including isoniazid, rifampicin, and bedaquiline—does not significantly increase the mutation rate.
+Instead, mycobacteria maintain high genomic stability through robust, drug-triggered DNA-repair mechanisms, suggesting that initial survival under antibiotic pressure is driven by non-genetic phenotypic tolerance and metabolic adaptation rather than immediate microevolution.